Andy Mackay: Life and career

 Mackay has also worked with Duran Duran, Mott the Hoople, John Cale, Pavlov's Dog, John Mellencamp, Mickey Jupp, Yukihiro Takahashi, Paul McCartney, Godley & Creme, Eddie and the Hot Rods, Tomoyasu Hotei, Arcadia and 801.
-He played saxophone on several tracks of Brian Eno's Here Come the Warm Jets and Taking Tiger Mountain (By Strategy), both released in 1974.
+He played saxophone on several tracks of Brian Eno's albums Here Come the Warm Jets and Taking Tiger Mountain (By Strategy), both released in 1974.

 In 1981, his book Electronic Music: The Instruments, the Music & the Musicians was published by Phaidon.

 After Roxy Music's dissolution in 1983, Mackay joined with Roxy guitarist Phil Manzanera to form the Explorers, featuring Bryan Ferry-soundalike James Wraith on lead vocals.
 The group released a self-titled album in 1985 and three years later resurfaced as Manzanera and Mackay.
 Under this name, they released a further two albums which combined new material with reissued tracks from the Explorers album.

 From 1988 to 1991, Mackay largely abandoned music to take a three-year Bachelor of Divinity course at King's College London.
 During this time, he played on and produced a Christmas album with the Players, a group of English folk musicians.

 He has written several themes for British television and radio, such as the memorable theme music for the late 1970s series Armchair Thriller and Hazell.

 With Ferry, Manzanera and Thompson, he took part in the Roxy Music reunion concerts of 2001, with further scattered live dates in 2003, 2005/6, 2011 and 2022 when Roxy Music celebrated their 50th anniversary.

 In 2014, he became a founder member of Clive Langer's new band, the Clang Group, playing two dates in London in October 2014 and recording an EP for Domino.

-2018 saw the completion of his setting of '3Psalms' which started as an experimental project in the mid 1990s, aiming to be a synthesis of Mackay’s varied influences, from his classical training to his rock and roll, avant-garde electronica and even his years as a boy chorister.
+2018 saw the completion of his setting of '3Psalms' which started as an experimental project in the mid-1990s, aiming to be a synthesis of Mackay’s varied influences—from his classical training to his rock-and-roll, avant-garde electronica, and even his years as a boy chorister.
 Picking up in 2012, Mackay went back into the studio, scoring strings, choir, synthesisers, guitar and some other rock elements.
 Fellow Roxy musician Phil Manzanera guested on both the album and the London concert premiering the work, which also featured orchestral reworkings of several Roxy Music tracks under the banner 'Roxymphony'.